knockout/knockout/documentation/event-binding.md

    You can reference any JavaScript function - it doesn't have to be a function on your view model.
 You can reference a function on any object by writing `event { mouseover: someObject.someFunction }`.

-   Functions on your view model are slightly special because you can reference them by name, i.e., you can write `event { mouseover: incrementClickCounter }` and *don't* have to write `event { mouseover: viewModel.incrementClickCounter }` (though technically that's also valid).
+   Functions on your view model are slightly special because you can reference them by name, i.e., you can write `event { mouseover: enableDetails }` and *don't* have to write `event { mouseover: viewModel.enableDetails }` (though technically that's also valid).

  * Additional parameters